k2view-academy/K2View-Academy/articles/11_query_builder/02_query_builder_window.md

-When opened from either the Schema Editor, Graphit or Broadway, the Query Builder opens as a popup window:
+When opened from either the Schema Editor, Graphit or Broadway - the Query Builder opens as a popup window:

 ![QB popup](../03_logical_units/images/web/01_QB_WEB_popup3.png)